metomi/rose/sphinx/tutorial/cylc/runtime/configuration-consolidation/parameters.rst

    .. ifnotslides::

       When using integer parameters, to prevent confusion, Cylc prefixes the parameter value with the parameter name.
-For example, the above code is equivalent to:
+For example:

    .. ifslides::